PyroMikeGit/SuperKaizoIronMON/README.md

 5. **Mid-game Pivot Rules**:
    - The pivot must be done in one of the Safari Zone areas
    - You can leave and come back if you need to check Pokémon moves outside
+   - Only Pokémon that have defeated a Gym Leader can enter the Safari Zone

 ### Emerald